pivotal/docs-tap/scst-scan/app-scanning-troubleshooting.hbs.md

 ### <a id="scanning-restricted-pss"></a> Scanning in a cluster with restricted Kubernetes Pod Security Standards

 As part of compliance with the restricted profile for Kubernetes Pod Security Standards, you must set the `securityContext` of containers and initContainers.
-This applies to the `prepare` initContainers and affinity assistant pods created by Tekton.
 When a pod does not meet pod Security Standards, it is not created and vulnerability scanning cannot proceed.
 For more information, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/security/pod-security-standards/).

 You might see an error message similar to the following when describing the TaskRun: